An investigation of the perceived barriers to exporting across stages of export development

 Showing items related by title, author, creator and subject.

-Kahiya, Eldrede; Dean, David L. (Wiley Periodicals, Inc., 2016-01)© 2016 Wiley Periodicals, Inc. This study revisits the stage model dialogue by testing seven hypotheses on the relationship between stages of export development and the influence of export barriers.
+Export stages and export barriers: revisiting traditional export development Kahiya, ET; Dean, David (Wiley Periodicals, Inc., 2016-01)© 2016 Wiley Periodicals, Inc. This study revisits the stage model dialogue by testing seven hypotheses on the relationship between stages of export development and the influence of export barriers.
 Empirical data are based ...